A survey of group actions on 4-manifolds: The -sphere

 Kulkarni \cite{Kulkarni1982} studied pseudofree actions of general finite groups on general spaces.
 He largely classified the finite groups that can act pseudofreely, preserving orientation, on a space with the homology of an even dimensional homology sphere.
 He left open whether a dihedral group $D_{n}$ of order $2n$, $n$ odd, could act pseudofreely on an even dimensional sphere of dimension greater than $2$.

-This author \cite{Edmonds2009} recently completed the argument that the dihedral group $D_{n}$ does not act pseudofreely, preserving orientation, on $S^{4}$.
-The analog in higher dimensions of this problem still remains open for actions on spheres of dimensions congruent to $2\mod 4$, however.
+This author \cite{Edmonds2010} subsequently completed the argument that the dihedral group $D_{n}$ does not act pseudofreely, preserving orientation, on $S^{4}$, or, more generally, on $S^{d}$, where the dimension $d$ is divisible by 4.
+Then Hambleton \cite{Hambleton2011} was able to apply rather different techniques to show further that $D_{n}$ does not act pseudofreely, preserving orientation, on any even-dimensional sphere.

-The study of group actions with isolated fixed points has also generated some literature related to topological actions that are not necessarily nice near the singular points.
+The study of group actions with isolated fixed points has also generated some work related to topological actions that are not necessarily nice near the singular points.
 Kwasik and Schultz \cite{KwasikSchultz1990} studied orientation-preserving, pseudofree actions of cyclic groups on $S^{4}$ in both the locally linear and topological categories, exploring the projective class group obstruction to desuspending an action of $C_{2n}$ on $S^{4}$ to be the join of a free action on $S^{3}$ with a nontrivial action on $S^{0}$.
 See also the general discussion of conelike and weakly conelike actions in Freedman-Quinn \cite{FreedmanQuinn1990}, Section 11.10.
-They argue, in particular that the weakly conelike actions are precisely the pseudofree actions whose associated projective class group obstruction vanishes.
+They argue, in particular, that the weakly conelike actions are precisely the pseudofree actions whose associated projective class group obstruction vanishes.